2019 Nahant Vintage Dance Weekend Full Schedule

-(Savory & sweet refreshments, punch, fruit, home-made sorbet)
+(Savory & sweet refreshments, punch, fruit, home-made sorbet will be served)

 Nahant Village Church, 27 Cliff St, Nahant

-After a morning of shopping, sightseeing, or sleeping-in, we will conclude the Nahant portion of the weekend
+After a morning of shopping, sightseeing, or sleeping-in, we will conclude our weekend -at the historic Nahant Village Church

-with a relaxing afternoon, starting with a concert by Spare Parts featuring music
+with a relaxing afternoon, starting with a concert by Spare Parts.

 Formal Tea 2:30 - 4:00p